gvwilson/thirdbit/fiction/iffy/index.md

 The most important display was the sonar.
 Every captain kept a close eye on that if they wanted to make it home.
-At the first sign of gas bubbling up from the ocean floor, they would fire up the engine and run.
+At the first sign of gas bubbling up from the thawing ocean floor, they would fire up the engine and run.

 Uncle Jack jerked a thumb at a panel highlighted in orange.
-"You get that backstay cable mended soonish if you want lunch," he growled.
+"You get that backstay cable mended soonish if you want lunch."

 "Yessir," Iffy said obediently.
 He'd been drinking again, she realized.